KESTIO

 Number of unique visitors to the site

-Number of contacts generated via contact field
+Number of contacts generated via the contact field

-Number of qualified leads obtained
+Number of qualified prospects obtained

-And to do this, to "score your leads": each time a stage is reached in the qualification of a contact (identification, obtaining a telephone number...), a new "score" is assigned to it, which brings it closer to the transmission of the lead to the sales team.
+And to do this, score your leads: each time a step is completed in qualifying a contact (identification, obtaining a phone number, etc.), a new "score" is assigned to them, bringing them closer to the lead being passed on to the sales team.

-The first victories fuel motivation and always bring their share of instructive mistakes.
+Early wins fuel motivation and always bring their share of instructive mistakes.

-1. In marketing, a persona is an imaginary character representing a target group or segment.
-It usually has a first name and social and psychological characteristics.
-For example: Sabrina, 40, 2 children, urban, senior executive, closely follows fashion, takes the metro, goes trail running...etc.
-Personae are used, among other things, to develop website content and optimize customer customer customerThey were also originally used to design the product and service offering itself.
+1. In marketing, a persona is a fictional character representing a target group or segment.
+They are generally given a first name and social and psychological characteristics.
+For example: Sabrina, 40 years old, 2 children, urban, senior executive, closely follows fashion, travels by metro, enjoys trail running, etc. Personas are used, among other things, for developing website content and optimizing customer journeys, but also, originally, for designing the product and service offering itself.

 Why?

-This isInbound Marketing
+This is Inbound Marketing

-Why adopt an Inbound Marketing strategy?
+Why Adopt an Inbound Marketing Strategy?

-1. 68% of online shoppers enjoy spending time reading content published by a company that interests them(The CMA).
+1. 68% of online buyers like to spend time reading content published by a company that interests them.
+(The CMA)

-2. 80% of decision-makers in the industry prefer to obtain information about a company via a blog post rather than an advertisement.(Content Marketing Institute)
+2. 80% of decision-makers in the industry sector prefer to get information about a company through a blog article rather than an advertisement.
+(Content Marketing Institute)

-3. 83% of online buyers find their suppliers on Google.(MarketingSherpa)
+3. 83% of online buyers find their suppliers on Google.
+(MarketingSherpa)

-5. 89% of BtoB buyers do research on the Internet before contacting a company, with an average of 7 to 9 queries on the Google search engine.(Google)
+5. 89% of B2B buyers do online research before contacting a company, with an average of 7 to 9 searches on Google.
+(Google)

-7. Leads generated via inbound marketing cost 61% less on average than qualified contacts generated by traditional techniques (outbound marketing).(HubSpot)
+7. Leads generated via Inbound Marketing cost 61% less on average than qualified leads generated by traditional techniques (outbound marketing).
+(HubSpot)

-8. Leads that continue to be nurtured in the conversion funnel spend 47% more than leads that have not been nurtured.(The Annuitas Group)
+8. Leads that continue to be supported in a conversion funnel then spend 47% more than leads that have not been supported.
+(The Annuitas Group)

-9. Properly structured and executed inbound marketing techniques are 10 times more effective in terms of lead conversion than outbound marketing techniques(Gartner).
+9. Properly structured and executed inbound marketing techniques are 10 times more effective in terms of lead conversion than outbound marketing techniques.
+(Gartner)

 What is Inbound Marketing?